isomerpages/moe-chijsjc/_the-sjc-experience/Learning for Life Programme.md

 <h4><strong>Student Leadership Learning Experiences</strong></h4>
 <p>Students are empowered to take up leadership opportunities at various
 levels in schools and we believe all students can be and should be developed as a leader of self to become women of influence.
-The 4 main groups of student leaders are Student Council, Sports Leaders, Class Leaders, and CCA leaders.
+The four main groups of student leaders are Student Council, Sports Leaders, Class Leaders, and CCA leaders.
 They lead in various school events and engage their classmates in various initiatives, such as enhancing peer support in class to sustainability efforts.</p>
 <div class="isomer-image-wrapper">